joaomiguelsov/rhev-primers-identification-db/README.md

 # RHEV Primers Database

-This repository contains curated RHEV primer data associated with the Master's thesis **"Genomic Diversity and Zoonotic Potential of Hepatitis E Virus in European Rabbits: Implications for Diagnostic and Therapeutic Approaches."**
+This repository contains curated RHEV primer data associated with the Master's thesis of Margarida Cardeano **"Genomic Diversity and Zoonotic Potential of Hepatitis E Virus in European Rabbits: Implications for Diagnostic and Therapeutic Approaches."** 	https://hdl.handle.net/10216/164527

 ---